-For all funding types it is allowed to collaborate with other organizations to address the research question.
+For all funding types collaborations with other organizations to address the research question are allowed.
 If the collaboration has a complex nature, e.g. because of participation of private parties, a collaboration agreement may be required.

-Conditions and guidelines for each funding type are described in the next five chapters.
+Conditions and guidelines for each funding type are described in the next five chapters or in the case of the Theme calls in the Theme call specific information sheet found on the KWF website.